Dark Side of Sagittarius: Showoffy, Infantile, Obsessive, Preachy

 - Steven Spielberg

 Sagittarians can be fantastically successful, especially in youth.
 But upon reaching stardom a certain percentage show boundless immaturity.
-Spoiled and needy, buying up everything to fill the void, negative Sagittarians may threaten to harm themselves to get attention.
-But most get their fix the old-fashioned way: by spraying bull (or in their case, horse) all over the room.
+Spoiled and needy, posting endless selfies, buying up everything to fill the void, negative Sagittarians might even threaten to harm themselves to get attention.
+Most get their fix the old-fashioned way: by spraying bull (or in their case, horse) all over the room.

 One Lone Sagittarian Can't Be Wrong